Yasmin-Murrz/face-recognition/README.txt

+This project was made for my internship in Computer Science.

 This python script was taken from the YT channel Indently : https://www.youtube.com/watch?v=tl2eEBFEHqM&t=321s&ab_channel=Indently

 Use the appropriate dlib library for your Python version.